IBM/mi-prometheus/docs/source/research/2_vigil.rst

 >>> mip-grid-analyzer --e experiments_<timestamp>_cogent_a_finetuning/
 >>> mip-grid-analyzer --e experiments_<timestamp>_cogent_b_finetuning/

-These commands should collect all results contained in the indicated main experiments folder and gather them in a csv file stored at the root of the indicated folder.
+These commands will collect all results contained in the indicated main experiments folder (training / validation and test statistics) and gather them in a csv file stored at the root of the indicated folder.
+You should then end up with three csv files containing all 22 tests results:

+    - 10 for the initial training (CLEVR / CoGenT-A, tests on CLEVR / CoGenT-A / CoGenT-B),
+    - 8 for the finetuning on CoGenT-B (tests on CoGenT-A / CoGenT-B),
+    - 4 for the finetuning on CoGenT-B (tests on CoGenT-A / CoGenT-B).

 `If you find this page useful, please refer to it with the following BibTex:`